almostengr/ubuntu-automation/README.md

 Automatically checkout the master branch of the repository.

 ## Purpose
 To automatically pull the lastest commit of the master branch.
-Can be used as a cron job to schedule deployments.
+Can be used as a cron job to schedule continuous deployments or integrations.

 ## Setup
 1) Copy the latest master branch to the server.